GaussianGambler/TradingEngine/README.md

 ---

-⚠️ **Disclaimer**: This is educational software.
+⚠️ **Disclaimer**: This is educational software for research and learning purposes.
 Not intended for production trading systems.
+No warranty provided.
 Use at your own risk.

+**Star this repo if you find it useful!** ⭐